Are you thinking about moving? You’re not alone! Did you know that the average American moves 11.7 times in their lifetime?

-That seems like an awful lot to me.
-Regardless, odds are you are going to have to move at some point in your life.
+That’s an awful lot of moving!
+Odds are you are going to have to move at some point in your life.
 Trying to decide whether you should move or not, much less where or when, is complicated.
 Moving can be life-changing!
 And you want that change to be for the better.
 Not to mention that change, even if it’s good positive growth change, is always uncomfortable and often downright painful.
 Luckily, there’s plenty that you can do to help smooth out the process.

 Deciding if you should move away should be a process.
 It’s not the kind of thing you want to go through with on a whim.
 You should probably take some time and think through the potential pros and cons of making a move.
 And man is there A LOT to think about!
 So let’s dive into some of the things you may want to consider and ask yourself along the way.